Adrianjewell91/study_progress/README.md

 # study_progress
 What I have studied since Oct 18th, 2017.
 Most recent additions are first.

+## 11/7

+I did the tryplebyte interview on a whim, but I knew what was coming.
+It was actually a challenging, and valuable experience.
+Things I forgot to know: 1.
+Traverse a linked-list in a hashmap's bucket, and just wait until you reach the value you're looking for 2.
+Bloom filters tell you whether something is in a set (not really sure when do use that) 3.
+To find the kth largest element in a binary search tree, just do reverse order traversal.

+IMSLP offered to let me work on their project.
+That will be satisfying.

 ## 11//6

 Two interesting algorithms crossed my path today.
 The first is the Bellman Ford algorithm - I understand how it works but I don't know how to conceptualize the proof that is always works.
 The second is the Boggle Board question, where the optimized solution is to dfs the board but using a prefix tree to narrow my traversal.
 Tomorrow, I will undertake my first systematic exploration of the Bellman Ford algorithm with the help of a lecture from MIT.
 Walking through the process will be super helpful.
 At this point, my goals is to study algorithms everyday, write code, and try to get a job using codesignal and my referrals.
 I will also do the tryplebyte interview once's I've built a kanban and tic tac toe using web components, using the JR architectural pattern (writing all business logic with CSS), I haven't done any front end since I stopped working.
 I will also offer to contribute the IMSLP website, as they need some serious help with their UI.
 At the very least, it needs to be mobile responsive.